Skip to Content

 libs: object

-The libs object is a conventional way to define configuration for libraries used by the client or any other configuration that you want to expose to the client.
-For example, it can be used to define localization for vovk-ajv.
+A conventional place to define configuration for libraries used by the client—or any configuration you want exposed to the client.
+For example, it can define localization for vovk-ajv.

 /vovk.config.mjs